MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-architecture-content.md

 1. **Identity and Access Management** – The components required to provide identity, authentication, resource access and authorization services across Contoso’s Azure footprint.
 1. **Management Group and Subscription Organization** - A scalable group hierarchy aligned to the data platform’s core capabilities, allowing operationalization at scale using centrally managed security and governance where workloads have clear separation.
 Management groups provide a governance scope above subscriptions.
 1. **Management Subscription** - A dedicated subscription for the various management level  functions of required to support the data platform.
-1. **Connectivity Subscription** - A dedicated subscription for the connectivity functional of the data platform enabling it to identify named services, determine secure routing and communication across and between servicese and alsoand share data externally including to/from on-premises.
+1. **Connectivity Subscription** - A dedicated subscription for the connectivity functions of the data platform enabling it to identify named services, determine secure routing and communication across and between internal and external services.
 1. **Landing Zone Subscription** – One-to-many subscriptions for Azure native, online applications, internal and external facing workloads and resources.
 1. **DevOps Platform** - The DevOps Platform which supports the Azure foundation & Data Platform.
 This contains the code base source control repository and CI/CD pipelines enabling automated deployments of IaC.